MichielNoback/growthis/Readme.md

 Alternatively, you can start the app in one command: `growthis::shiny_app()` and press Enter.

 You can quit the app by pressing the Escape key in the Console.
 The browser tab should be closed as well.
 It is not active anymore.
+Only closing the browser tab will not shut down the app.

 ### Updating the `growthis` package